usecannon/cannon/packages/website/content/docs.md

 - `--artifacts-directory` - Path to a directory with your artifact data (_Default: "./out"_)
 - `--contracts-directory` - Contracts source directory which will be built using Foundry and saved to the path specified with --artifacts (_Default: "./src"_)

-### deploy

-The `deploy` command takes a package and deploys it to a specified network.
-This also updates the package with data about this deployment.

-**Arguments**

-- `<packageNames>` - Name and version of the packages to deploy.
-Assumes `latest` if no version if specified.
-Settings for the package can be specified following the package name.

-**Options**

-- `--network-rpc` - **Required.** URL of a JSON-RPC server to use for deployment
-- `--private-key` - **Required.** Private key of the wallet to use for deployment
-- `--preset` - The preset label for storing the build with the given settings (_Default: "main"_)
-- `--cannon-directory` - Path to a custom package directory (_Default: "~/.local/share/cannon"_)
-- `--write-deployments` - Path to write the deployments data (address and ABIs), like `./deployments`
-- `--prefix` - Specify a prefix to apply to the deployment artifact outputs
-- `--dry-run` - Simulate this deployment process without deploying the contracts to the specified network

 ### verify

 Verify a package on Etherscan.